solarwind559/Social-Publishing-Platform/README.md

 Only registered users can view portal.

 A registered user can:
-- create a profile, log out and log in again
+- create a profile, log out and log in again, reset password
 - edit and visit own public profile
 - view all posts by all users with newest posts first
 - sort posts by categories